How Long Can U.S. Green Card Holders Stay Outside of the USA & Still Qualify for Naturalization?

 Absences of a Year or More and the Four-Year and One-Day Rule

 If you're a green card holder and you've been on a lengthy vacation outside the U.S. for more than 12 months, you won't be able to meet the naturalization requirements.
-This is where the old "four-year and one-day rule" comes in handy - basically, after you come back home, you have to wait four long years plus one extra day before you can apply for the whole naturalization thing.
+This is where the old "four-year and one-day rule" comes in handy - basically, after you come back home, you have to wait four long years plus one extra day before you can apply for U.S. naturalization.

 Tips for Green Card Holders Planning Long Absences